Froot

-Froot (stylised in all caps) is the third studio album by Welsh singer Marina Diamandis and her last under the stage name Marina and the Diamonds.
+Froot is the third studio album by Welsh singer-songwriter Marina Diamandis and her last under the stage name Marina and the Diamonds.
 It was originally scheduled to be released on 3 April 2015 by Neon Gold Records and Atlantic Records, although it was ultimately released on 13 March 2015 due to unauthorised Internet leaks.
 Written entirely by Diamandis, she collaborated with David Kosten for production.

-Musically, Froot is primarily a pop and synth-pop record with elements of electronic music, Europop, indie pop, new wave, and rock.
+Musically, Froot is primarily a pop, Europop and synth-pop record with elements of electronic music, indie pop, new wave, and rock.
 Music critics commended its cohesive production and further applauded Diamandis for her vocal delivery.
 A critical success, it appeared on several critics' year-end lists in 2015.
 The record debuted at number 10 on the UK Albums Chart with first-week sales of 10,411 copies.
 It also became her first top 10 album in the United States, debuting at number eight on the Billboard 200 chart after selling 46,000 units.

 The "Froot of the Month" campaign saw six songs ("Froot", "Happy", "Immortal", "I'm a Ruin", "Forget" and "Gold") released on a monthly basis in anticipation of the record.
 Froot has been promoted through a series of festival performances during the spring and summer; Diamandis toured internationally with the accompanying Neon Nature Tour, with performances scheduled in North America, Europe and South America between October 2015 and March 2016.